JavierParada/hugo-documentation-theme/content/docs/chapter3/2_motivation.md

 In 2019, a study projected that in a low emission scenario, sea level will rise 30 centimeters by 2050 and 69 centimeters by 2100, relative to the level in 2000.
 In a high emission scenario, it will be 34 cm by 2050 and 111 cm by 2100.
 There is the probability that the rise will be beyond 2 meters by 2100 in the high emission scenario, which will cause displacement of 187 million people.

-## Literature review

-Kulp and Strauss (2019) find that more than 70% of the total number of people worldwide currently living on implicated land are in eight Asian countries: China, Bangladesh, India, Vietnam, Indonesia, Thailand, the Philippines, and Japan.

-MacManus et al. (2021)

 ## Most vulnerable areas

 Less developed countries are generally more affected than industrialized countries.
+Kulp and Strauss (2019) find that more than 70% of the total number of people worldwide currently living on implicated land are in eight Asian countries: China, Bangladesh, India, Vietnam, Indonesia, Thailand, the Philippines, and Japan.
 Asia-Pacific is the most disaster-prone region in the world and with extensive coastlines, low-lying territories, and many small island states, its geography makes it highly susceptible to rising sea levels and weather extremes.

+MacManus et al. (2021)

 - In Bangladesh, around 18 million people living in coastal areas will lose their homes if the sea level rises by one meter.
 - Indonesia is already planning to move its heavily populated capital Jakarta, to Borneo to protect its residents from dangerous flooding.